knative/docs/docs/reference/serving.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>BuildName optionally holds the name of the Build responsible for
+<p>DeprecatedBuildName optionally holds the name of the Build responsible for
 producing the container image for its Revision.
 DEPRECATED: Use BuildRef instead.</p>
 </td>